• Skip to main content

 Slicing the veggies for your Kale, Radish & Parsley Salad

 If you have a mandolin set it to ⅛" and slice away!
-If not, just use your favorite kitchen knife.
+If not, just use your favorite kitchen knife ans slice as thin as possible.

 I do realize not everyone has a mandolin as a kitchen staple.
 To be honest, I was only planning to use the mandolin for the fennel, since shaving it really thin works well with this salad.
 However, I realized my radishes from Clark Farm were really big (bonus!) and proceeded to slice those on the mandolin as well.
 Another realization: I had purchased a monster carrot from the grocery store and that could work using the mandolin too.
 I'm sure you see where this is going.
 That being said, if you do not have a mandolin - have no fear!
 You can also use your trusty ol' kitchen knife to thinly slice your fennel, radish and carrots!